 |Kharistvala Meskhuri||White||Meskhuri Kharistvala||?|

 Under the wind-protecting influence of the towering Caucasus, there are ideal climatic conditions for viticulture.
-However, the country is characterized by a large variety of soils and climatic conditions.
+However, the country is characterized by a wide variety of soils and climatic conditions.
 The climate is between temperate and subtropical.
-There are five winegrowing regions.
-The most important as the easternmost part of Georgia is Kakheti with the capital Telavi.
-The vineyards are located mostly on the slopes of the Alazani and Iori Rivers.
-Here is the home of the traditional Cachetian winemaking with earthenware jars (Kvevris) buried in the ground.
-The climate is temperate, the average annual rainfall is between 400 and 800 mm.
-There are calcareous soils.
-Here grow 70% of the grapes for wine and distillates.
-Kachetien is divided into three growing areas and over 25 sub-areas or appellations, these are for example Achascheni, Akhmeta, Gurdzhaani, Kindzmarauli, Kvareli, Manavi, Mukuzani.
+There are five wine-growing regions.
+The most significant as the easternmost part of Georgia is Kakheti with the capital Telavi.
+Most of the vineyards are located on the slopes of the Alazani and Iori rivers.
+Here is the home of the traditional Cachetic winemaking with clay jugs buried in the earth (Kvevris).
+The climate is temperate, the average annual precipitation is between 400 and 800 mm.
+Calcareous soils predominate.
+70% of the grapes for wine and distillates grow here.
+Kakheti is divided into three growing areas and over 25 sub-areas or appellations, for example Achascheni, Akhmeta, Gurdzhaani, Kindzmarauli, Kvareli, Manavi, Mukuzani.
 Napareuli, Sagaredzho, Signagi and Tsinandali,

-The region of Kartli is located in the center of the country in the Kura Valley and encloses the lowlands Gori and Mukhran.
-Here, the base wines for sparkling wine and spirits are produced, which make up 15% of Georgian production.
-There is moderate climate, the summers are hot and dry.
-Due to low rainfall with an average of 350 to 500 mm must be an artificial irrigation respectively.
-Here lies the capital Tbilisi with huge sparkling wine cellars and distilleries.
-Founded in 1897, the oldest winery has a unique collection of approximately 1,600 wines (around 150,000 bottles), including very old foreign products of very old vintages.
+The Kartlien region is located in the center of the country in the Kura Valley and encompasses the lowlands Gori and Mukhran.
+The base wines for sparkling wine and brandy are produced here, which account for 15% of Georgian production.
+The climate is moderate, the summers are hot and dry.
+Due to the low rainfall with an average of 350 to 500 mm, an artificial irrigation respectively.
+Here is the capital Tbilisi with huge sparkling wine cellars and distilleries.
+The oldest winery, founded in 1897, has a unique wine collection with around 1,600 wines (around 150,000 bottles), including very old foreign products from very old vintages.
 For example cognac from 1811, Malaga from 1820, Marsala and Madeira from 1822, sherry from 1848 and Tokaj from 1846.

-The region of Imeretia is located in western Georgia in the valleys of the rivers Rioni, Kvirila and others on alluvial soils.
-Again, there is a traditional winemaking in pitchers, similar to the Cachetic method, The Racha-Letchchumi region lies north of Imeretia on the banks of the Rioni and Tskhenistskali Rivers.
-Moderate amounts of precipitation, southern slopes and a number of indigenous grape varieties yield grapes with high sugar content.
-The subarea Chwantschkara is known for the favorite wine by Josef Stalin (1878-1953).
-And the fifth region includes the western landscapes of Abkhazia , Adjara , Gurien and Mingrelia .
-Sweet wines are mainly produced here in the subtropical climate that prevails here.
+The region of Imeretia lies in western Georgia in the valleys of the Rioni, Kvirila rivers, among other things on alluvial soils.
+Here too there is a traditional winemaking in jugs, similar to that Cachetic procedure, The Ratscha-Letschchumi region lies north of Imeretia on the banks of the Rioni and Tskhenistskali rivers.
+Moderate rainfall, southern exposure and a number of indigenous grape varieties produce grapes with a high sugar content.
+The sub-area Chwantschkara is known for the favorite wine by Josef Stalin (1878-1953).
+And the fifth region includes the landscapes of Abkhazia , Adjara , Guria and Mingrelia to the west.
+In the prevailing subtropical climate, sweet wines in particular are produced.

-Georgia is best known for its red wines, considered the best in the Union during the USSR era.
-It also produces many fortified wines, sparkling wines and sweet wines, as well as excellent distillates (wine, Chacha = pomace).
-At the Yalta Conference in February 1945, Josef Stalin (1878-1953) surprised Winston Churchill (1874-1965) with the quality of the "Grusinian Cognac" (Grusinia is the Russian name).
-Well-known producers are Aia, Bagrationi, Chetsuriani, Georgia Wine & Spirits, Khareba, Manavi Wine Cellar, Samkharadze & Co.
-Ltd., Samtrest, Sarajevich & Eniseli, Schuchmann, Taro Ltd., Tbilvino, Telavi Wine Cellar.
-Teliani Valley, Tibaneli, Tsinandali (historical winery, today museum), Vasiani, Vazi +, Wine Company Shumi,
+Georgia is best known for its red wines, which were considered the best of the Union in the USSR.
+There are also many fortified wines, sparkling wines and sweet wines, as well as excellent distillates (wine, chacha = pomace).
+At the Yalta conference in February 1945, Josef Stalin (1878-1953) surprised Winston Churchill (1874-1965) with the quality of "Grusinian cognac" (Grusinien is the Russian name).
+Well-known producers are Aia, Bagrationi, Chetsuriani, Georgia Wine & Spirits, Khareba, Manavi Wine Cellar, Samkharadze & Co Ltd., Samtrest, Saradschischwili & Eniseli, Schuchmann, Taro Ltd., Tbilvino, Telavi Wine Cellar.
+Teliani Valley Tibaneli Tsinandali (historical winery, now a museum), Vasiani, Vazi +, Wine Company Shumi,